WEATHER | LOOKING BACK | BLUE MOUNTAIN | RADIO | THEATRE COLLINGWOOD

 Heritage Designation Process to Begin for Victoria School Annex Continues

-Development and Operations Services Standing Committee voted in favour of a Town of Collingwood Staff Report dealing with the state of the Victoria School Annex property at the corner of Sixth and Maple Streets in Collingwood at its April 23rd meeting in the Council Chambers.
+Previously. the Development and Operations Services Standing Committee voted in favour of a Town of Collingwood Staff Report dealing with the state of the Victoria School Annex property at the corner of Sixth and Maple Streets in Collingwood at its April 23rd meeting in the Council Chambers.

 PRC Planning Continues – Public Engagement Session 2